lati-tibabu/benote/backend/docs/README.md

 # Backend Documentation

-This directory contains comprehensive technical documentation for the Student Productivity Hub backend.
+This directory contains comprehensive technical documentation for the Benote backend.

 ## Table of Contents